sinchana-g7/AegisPass/README.md

 Delete saved credentials

-Encrypted backup workflow
+Lock / unlock workflow

 Local credential management

-The vault uses browser cryptographic APIs for key derivation and encryption rather than treating encoding methods such as Base64 as encryption.

-The master password is required to derive the key used to unlock protected vault data.

-> If the master password is forgotten, AegisPass cannot recover it.
+The vault is designed around a local-first approach, keeping saved password history within the user's browser rather than requiring a centralized password database.

+This project is a portfolio implementation and has not undergone an independent security audit.